erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-install-en.md

 > You can download the Drivers [here](https://github.com/map220v/MiPad5-Drivers/releases/latest)

-> When it ask you to "Enter Drive letter..." type X:
+> When it ask you to "Enter Drive letter..." type **X:**

+> Do not run it as an administrator, it will ask for administrator rights when needed.

 ```cmd
  Open folder with Drivers and run OfflineUpdater.cmd